 -A South Dakota driver’s license or non-driver ID card

--A tribal photo ID
+-U.S. government or tribal photo ID

 If you do not have a photo ID, you can sign a personal identification affidavit.